tejasrinivas20/Autodistill-with-Synthetic-Data-from-DALL-E_2-using-LLaMa-2/README.md

-# Autodistill with Synthetic Data from DALLE-2 using LLaMa 2
+# Autodistill with Synthetic Data from DALL-E 2 using LLaMa 2

 ## Table of Contents